Why and How Real Democracy Is Coming To The U.S.A.

 The problem is, as it has often been throughout history ever since then, that true virtue has often not been the hallmark of political leadership.
 In fact, very often political power has been in the hands of a corrupt wealthy few who have been able to impose their will by hiring paid armed guards, police forces and armies.
 And most nations and states have been ruled by the richest few who have considered themselves royalty, nobility, aristocracy, or the upper class.

 Americans, of course, are not comfortable talking about class, unless it’s about the "middle class," because they don’t want to admit there’s an upper and lower class.
-It probably sounds "too European."
-But, whatever the wealthiest few Americans consider themselves these days, even now they are the privileged few who hold and control 90 percent of the wealth and power.
+But, whatever the wealthiest few Americans consider themselves these days, even now they are the privileged few who hold and control 95 percent of the wealth and power.

-First, partisan party politics only perpetuates conflict, division, and instability, and while it may create the appearance of having the "consent" of the people, that’s become a stretch.
-Secondly, while Marx was justifiably angered at the European capitalistic nobility and aristocracy, he was wrong in calling for violent revolution to overthrow and destroy the capitalists, and most subsequent Communists have been even more wrong in advocating and perpetuating totalitarian rule.
-And thirdly, "good theocracy" is an oxymoron, because true servants of God do not seek to rule the people, but to counsel, liberate and empower them.
+First, partisan party politics only perpetuates conflict, division, and instability, and while it may create the appearance of having the "consent" of the people, that is a stretch.
+Secondly, while Communists were justifiably angered at the European capitalistic nobility and aristocracy, they were wrong in calling for violent revolution to overthrow and destroy the capitalists, and most subsequent Communists have been even more wrong in advocating and perpetuating totalitarian rule.
+And thirdly, "good theocracy" is an oxymoron, because true servants of God do not seek to rule the people.
+Instead, true servants of God seek to counsel, liberate and empower the people.

 Now is the time for all good, conscientious people to come together, to stand up and demonstrate your will and be counted, to bring about a peaceful, nonviolent revolution and reformation and establish government that is truly of, for and by the people.
 For the average people who are the humble and meek of this world shall indeed inherit the earth.
 But it will not happen unless and until we make it happen.

-Money Now Rules, But the People Can Have the True Power
+Even Though Money Now Rules, the People Can Have the True Power

 We will not have true democracy until we stop and prevent the power of money to influence political campaigns, or to influence politicians, law-makers and policy makers, and fool people.